weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 ## Miscellaneous

-Here are a few miscellaneous definitions so that the the browse command has something to show after loading this module.
+Here are a few miscellaneous definitions so that the browse command has something to show after loading this module.

 ```cryptol